nradulovic/pyeds/README.rst

 This package provides a means to efficiently write finite state machines (FSM) by hand.
 The focus was to make the API as simple as possible since no GUI tools are included to define a FSM.
+This package allows you to create state machines with/without state hieararchy.

 Installation
 ============